-APW7 is a new power supply model released by Bitmain especially for our Antminers.
-This power supply is an upgraded version of APW3++ and it has few technology advantages compared to our APW3++.
+APW7 is a new power supply model released by Bitmain, especially for our Antminers.
+This power supply is an upgraded version of APW3++ and it has few technological advantages compared to our APW3++.

 |Output||DC Voltage||12.0 V|